K4LCIFER/desk-cup-holder/README.md

 ## Future

-I'd be good to make this more modular for different types of desks: i.e. create different attachement types (screw, clamp, friction etc.) then the cup holder itself would just attach to those.
+It'd be good to make this more modular for different types of desks: i.e. create different attachement types (screw, clamp, friction etc.) then the cup holder itself would just attach to those.